-- the area of the windscreen, where the front camera is located, is not clean - traffic signs are completely or partially covered or difficult to discern - there are adverse environmental conditions like heavy rain, snow, direct sunlight or shadows.
-In this case No Traffic Sign Detection due to Weather is indicated on the display - traffic signs are incorrectly mounted or damaged - traffic signs do not comply with the Vienna Convention on traffic signs (Wiener Übereinkommen über Straßenverkehrszeichen)
+- The area of the windscreen, where the front camera is located, is not clean. - Traffic signs are completely or partially covered or difficult to discern.

+- There are adverse environmental conditions, e.g. heavy rain, snow, direct sunlight or shadows.
+In this case No Traffic Sign Detection due to Weather is indicated on the display. - Traffic signs are incorrectly mounted or damaged. - Traffic signs do not comply with the Vienna Convention on traffic signs (Wiener Übereinkommen über Straßenverkehrszeichen).